alexandremr01/minsh/README.md

 # Preparing the environement

 A docker container with the necessary dependencies can be run with `docker compose run main`.
+Docker server v20.10.14 was used during development.

 # Building and Running

-Build with `make build`, `make debug` or `make release`.
+Build with `make debug` or `make release`.
 Run with `./bin/minsh`.

 # Example inputs